 Why is it Important to Register My Dog?

 If your purebred dog was registered with a kennel club by his breeder, he automatically qualifies for registration.
 Pet parents wishing to register with a kennel club only need to apply with the necessary application fee.
 Required information includes your pup’s name, registration option, and payment information.

-Although having your pet registered with a reputable kennel club is a thing of pride for pet parents, a dog test result is not enough proof for admissibility.
-Other circumstances such as undesirable faults may also prevent a dog from being register with a reputable organization.
+Although having your pet registered with a reputable kennel club is a thing of pride for pet parents, a dog test result is not enough proof of admissibility.
+Other circumstances such as undesirable faults may also prevent a dog from being registered with a reputable organization.